eerkela/bertrand/docs/source/content/motivation.rst

 This results in a straightforward, easy-to-use programming language that supports a wide variety of design patterns with relatively little fuss.
-It can even emulate weak typing to a certain extent through its :ref:`dunder method <python:numeric-types>` interface, which further enhances the language's flexibility.
+It can even emulate weak typing to a certain extent through its :ref:`special methods <python:numeric-types>`, which further enhance the language's flexibility.
 This scheme does, however, come with a few important drawbacks, particularly as it relates to performance, type safety, and stability.

 .. _motivation.type_systems.performance: